-Top 5 Rocks & Shoals

-(Rules of the Ship)
+Top 5 Rocks & Shoals (Rules of the Ship)

-- 1. Stay with an adult at all times-they get lost easily and need your help to get out. - 2.
+- Stay with an adult at all times--they get lost easily and need your help to get out.
 No running on the ship!
-These decks are steel so falling will hurt! - 3.
+These decks are - 2.
+No running on the ship!
+These decks ar steel so falling will hurt! - 3.
 Be careful on ladders and going through doors.
 The doors have step-overs called knee-knockers because you'll knock your knees if you trip! - 4.
 All food and drink should be kept to the Hangar Bay and Mess Deck. - 5.
 Areas open for tour will have their lights on, doors open, and chains down.
 Please stay in these areas when walking around.